sanjosdev/sanjos-notification/README.md

 # Sanjos Notification

-a simple and sophisticated notification plugin from 'Santri Njoso Developer' (wanna be).
+a simple and sophisticated notification plugin from 'Sanjos Developer'.

 ## Support Platfrom